Press Kit

 heritage.

-· To mark the 80th anniversary of deportations to the east, enabling the massive history of the genocide of
+· To mark the 80th anniversary of deportations to the east, enabling the history of genocide of

-European Jews, performed by mobile killing units (the Einsatzgruppen) in the Baltic States.
+European Jews, performed by mobile killing units (the Einsatzgruppen) to take place in the Baltic States.

 · To investigate a range of contemporary approaches to memorial development, dealing with histories of genocide.